itsMohammedNayeem/itsMohammedNayeem/README.md

-- 👋 Hi, I’m Mohammed Nayeem
+- 👋 Hi, I’m Mohammed Nayeem, _you can call me_ Nayeem
 - 👀 I’m interested in Front End Development
 - 🌱 I’m currently working on React JS, and Tailwind CSS
 - 💞️ I’m looking to collaborate on Web development